-5.6 Halton Region Official Plan (2021):
+5.6 Halton Region Official Plan (2021 Clergy Principle Applies):

 The Regional Official Plan (ROP) promotes intensification, especially within Major Transit Station Areas (72.1 9).
-As such, the proposed OPA & ZBA are well-aligned with the policies of the ROP because they will provide for development standards that promote built forms which are compatible with the density requirements of the Georgetown Go Major Transit Station Area (81.3).
-Furthermore, the proposed development will help to maximize the number of transit users within walking distance of the station, while also contributing to the evolving character of Mill Street as a vibrant, diverse and pedestrian-oriented corridor (79.5) (81.7).
-The Region has a housing target whereby at least 50 per cent of new housing units produced annually should take place in the form of townhouses or multi-storey buildings (86.6 a).
+As such, the proposed OPA & ZBA are well-aligned with the policies of the ROP because they will provide for development standards that promote built forms which are compatible with the density requirements of the Georgetown Go Major Transit Station Area (81.
+3).
+Furthermore, the proposed development will help to maximize the number of transit users within walking distance of the station, while also contributing to the evolving character of Mill Street as a vibrant, diverse and pedestrian-oriented corridor (79.
+5) (81.
+7).
+The Region has a housing target whereby at least 50 per cent of new housing units produced annually should take place in the form of townhouses or multi-storey buildings (86.
+6 a).
 A small portion of the subject property is within the 'Key Features' designation of the Regional Natural Heritage System because it is adjacent to the Silver Creek Natural Heritage Corridor.
 Nevertheless, municipal staff and the CVC concluded that an Environmental Impact Assessment would not be required for the proposed development and that the "Key Features" designation would not impede future development on the site.

-As such, the proposed development conforms to the policies of the Halton Region Official Plan.
+As such, the proposed development conforms to the 2021 policies of the Halton Region Official Plan which were in-effect at the time the first submission was made since the new 2022 policies came into-effect afterwards.